Learning and Working

 - Also download the settings file of Aalen University.
 This file is located in the Citavi 6 start window.
 Open it by clicking on the cogwheel and selecting ‘Einstellungen importieren’ (import settings).
 The settings file includes key catalogues for you, as well as some in-house citation styles.

 The library offers a variety of workstations on 3 floors so that you may always find a quiet and relaxed environment.
 Learning tables of the library must be reserved.
 The free Affluences app can also be used for this purpose.
 The reserved time slot is available to you for up to half an hour from the start of the reservation period.
 Your reservation will be canceled of you fail to check in at the library within this time period.
-Click here for information about other workstations on the university campus.

 Along the windows on the 1st and 2nd floors and in front of the balconies you will find individual workstations equipped with power outlets, lamps and comfortable office chairs.
 If you should need even more peace of mind, an earplug vending machine is available.
 The louder, more communicative areas are the group study room (BUS) on the 2nd floor and on the ground floor.